-Proposal: a document (such as an email or PDF) sent by the developer to the client to: (a) identify both the client and the designer; (b) list the services which will be provided; (c) define the scope and requirements necessary; (d) show the total cost owed for those services, and identify any deposit required.
+Proposal: a document (such as an email or PDF, invoice or otherwise) sent by the developer to the client which: (a) identifies both parties; (b) summarises the services which have or will be provided, plus any detailed scope/requirements if applicable; and (c) shows the total cost owed for those services, and identify any deposit required.

 Draft: a preliminary version of the final deliverable; anything (script, draft, idea, assets or other) created, developed upon, or otherwise by the designer in effort to complete this agreement.
 The client shall return all drafts to the designer within 30 days of cancellation or completion.

 Final deliverable: the product(s) to be provided to the client upon completion and full payment (such as a 5 page website) – as outlined by the proposal, or as otherwise approved by the client.
 This may incorporate client content, third party elements, licenses, and approved drafts.
 This does not include rejected drafts, shared account policy services, or designer tools.

 Extras: anything obtained or produced by the designer, or their time, at the request of the client which was not initially outlined by the proposal (such as stock photography).
 The designer will inform the client of the approximate costs prior to action, and reserves the right to request a deposit in advance.

 Dependence: the client acknowledges that some services (such as email accounts or CMS) may rely on other services to function.